 On switches using Broadcom Tomahawk, Trident II, Trident II+, and Trident3 ASICs, Cumulus Linux supports store and forward switching for VXLANs but does not support cut-through mode.

 On switches using Mellanox Spectrum ASICs, Cumulus Linux supports cut-through mode for VXLANs but does not support store and forward switching.

 MTU Size for Virtual Network Interfaces

 The maximum transmission unit (MTU) size for a virtual network interface should be 50 bytes smaller than the MTU for the physical interfaces on the switch.
 For more information on setting MTU, read Layer 1 and Switch Port Attributes.

-VLANs and VXLANs Cannot Share the Same ID
+Layer 3 and Layer 2 VNIs Cannot Share the Same ID

-The layer 3 VNI and layer 2 VNI cannot share the same number space; that is, you cannot have vlan10 and vxlan10, for example.
-Otherwise, the layer 2 VNI does not get created.
+A layer 3 VNI and a layer 2 VNI cannot have the same ID.
+If the VNI IDs are the same, the layer 2 VNI does not get created.